markconroy/markie/sites/all/modules/contrib/metatag/README.txt

 * Certain meta tags used by Google+ may be added by enabling the "Metatag:
   Google+" submodule.

-* Facebook's fb:app_id and fb:admins meta tags may be added by enabling the "Metatag: Facebook" submodule.
+* Facebook's fb:app_id, fb:admins and fb:pages meta tags may be added by
+  enabling the "Metatag: Facebook" submodule.
 These are useful for sites which are using Facebook widgets or are building custom integration with Facebook's APIs, but they are not needed by most sites and have no bearing on the Open Graph meta tags.

 * The App Links meta tags may be added by enabling the Metatag: App Links submodule.

-* Site verfication meta tags can be added, e.g. as used by the Google search engine to confirm ownership of the site; see the "Metatag: Verification" submodule.
+* Site verification meta tags can be added, e.g. as used by the Google search engine to confirm ownership of the site; see the "Metatag: Verification" submodule.

+* The Metatag: Mobile & UI Adjustments submodule adds the MobileOptimized, HandheldFriendly, viewport, cleartype, theme-color, format-detection, apple-mobile-web-app-capable, apple-mobile-web-app-status-bar-style, the android-app and ios-app alternative link meta tags, and the Android manifest tag.

-* The MobileOptimized, HandheldFriendly, viewport and cleartype meta tags are available via the Metatag: Mobile submodule.
+* The hreflang meta tags are available via the Metatag:hreflang submodule.

+* Support for meta tags specific to Google Custom Search Appliance are available in the "Metatag: Google Custom Search Engine (CSE)" submodule.

 * A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.